 1809 – Founding of the Dublin Harp Society.

-1815 – Birth of John Gray in Co Mayo.
-He was a physician, surgeon, newspaper proprietor, journalist and politician.
+1815 – Birth of physician, surgeon, newspaper proprietor, journalist and politician, John Gray, in Co Mayo.
 Gray was active both in municipal and national government for much of his life, and had nationalist ideals – which he expressed as owner of the Freeman’s Journal, chairman of the Dublin Corporation Water Works Committee between 1863 and 1875, and MP in the House of Commons for Kilkenny city from 1865 until his death.

 1825 – The Catholic Association, dissolved in accordance with the Unlawful Societies Act on 9 March, is reconstituted on 13 July.

 1827 – Birth of Hugh O’Brien.
 He was the mayor of Boston, from 1884-1888.
 O’Brien is notable as Boston’s first Irish mayor; O’Brien was born in Ireland; immigrating in the early 1830s.
 O’Brien was the editor of the Shipping and Commercial List; he served as a Boston alderman, from 1875-83.

 1863 – Large numbers of Irish immigrants are involved in Draft Riots in New York.